 - A relatively elderly population: A relatively elderly age structure is typically associated with lower rates of participation in sport and physical activity, so this may reduce demand for the pitch sports in Maidstone. - A predominantly white population: Physical activity participation rates amongst the white population are typically higher than for other ethnic groups.
 The low proportion of Maidstone residents from black and minority ethnic groups may contribute to the relatively levels of involvement in sport locally. - Population growth: The borough's population is projected to increase by 22,380 people by 2031.
-This will create significant additional demand for the pitch sports. - Overall sports participation rates: General participation rates in sport and physical activity are higher than the respective county and regional averages. - Club membership, coaching and formal competitions: Involvement with formal sports structures like club-based activity and coaching in Maidstone are relatively high.
+This will create significant additional demand for the pitch sports. - Overall sports participation rates: Based upon the 'Active People' survey data, general participation rates in sport and physical activity are higher than the respective county and regional averages.
+However, the more recent 'Active Lives' Survey suggests that rates have fallen back recently to lower than the wider geographical averages.

+- Club membership, coaching and formal competitions: Involvement with formal sports structures like club-based activity and coaching in Maidstone are relatively high.
 This suggests that the pitch sports, which involve all of these elements, should be relatively popular locally. - Geographical variations in participation: Analysis of participation rates at Middle Super Output Area level reveal significant differences between the urban and rural parts of the borough, which will impact upon demand patterns.